In this article

 Some insurers let you designate whether your beneficiary selection should be revocable or irrevocable.
 A revocable beneficiary is one that can be changed or removed at any time.
 By contrast, if you are the policyholder and designate an irrevocable beneficiary, you won’t be able to change that selection down the road unless you have the consent of that original beneficiary.

 There are many ways to set up life insurance beneficiaries of your plan to fit the particular needs of your family, even if you’re outside the cookie-cutter norm.
-Give careful thought to who your beneficiaries should be and update your policy regularly so you can feel confident that your coverage does everything you want it to do, and helps all the loved ones it should.
+Give careful thought to your beneficiaries and update your policy regularly so you can feel confident that your coverage does everything you want it to do, and helps all the loved ones it should.

 Fabric exists to help young families master their money.
 Our articles abide by strict editorial standards.